Chronic Obstructive Pulmonary Disease (COPD) is a group of progressive lung diseases that can significantly impact an individual’s quality of life.

 Worst Cities for Living With COPD

-According to the American Lung Association, these are the worst-ranked cities in terms of air quality and pollution:
+Based on data from the American Lung Association, here are some of the worst-ranked U.S. cities in terms of air pollution and overall respiratory health risks:

 - Bakersfield, CA